liltrendi/SportBruter/README.md

 [<img src="https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Donate%20Any%20Amount-orange.svg">]()

-Here's my bitcoin address - 1Po7v8gcwsfSxPrtNH1KgfmmV6hgYiqBTb
+If you feel like my tool has been helpful or educative to you in any way, below's my bitcoin address:

+``1Po7v8gcwsfSxPrtNH1KgfmmV6hgYiqBTb``

+Feel free to donate towards the development of more tools like this by me.
 Thanks in advance!